-The Norwegian peoples have a long history of hunting, gathering and farming.
+The Norwegian peoples – the Norwegians and the Saami people – have a long history of hunting, gathering and farming.
 It is estimated that farming began in Scandinavia around 4 000 BC.

 Huge differences in climate and landscape meant that the utilisation of the land would vary significantly from region to region.
 One common feature was that everyone made the most out of all available resources.
 For the most part, it was Mother Nature dictating man – not the other way around.

 Despite Norway being a land of plenty, there has also been starvation and poverty.
 The winters can be long and harsh, and if there was not enough food to harvest – and to store – then disaster would strike.
-And often it did.
-People knew too well the consequences and did their very best to fill their barn, cellar and stabbur (storehouse) before the winter set in.
+And it often did.
+People knew too well the consequences of famine and did their very best to fill barns, cellars and storehouses – stabburs – before the winter set in.

 Modesty and diligence have traditionally been important characteristics of the Norwegian psyche.

 Recommended read: The old Norwegian farm – the storehouse – stabburet